NextSDS Logo

 What is the physical form of Acetylene (dissolved)?

-Acetylene (dissolved) is a gas. with colourless. color.
+Acetylene (dissolved) is a gas appearing as gas. colourless. with colourless color.
 It has garlic like. poor warning properties at low concentrations. odor.

 What is Acetylene (dissolved) used for?

 Industrial and professional.
-Perform risk assessment prior to use; Test gas/Calibration gas; Laboratory use; Chemical reaction / Synthesis; Use as a fuel; Fuel gas for welding, cutting, heating, brazing and soldering applications; Contact supplier for more information on uses
+Perform risk assessment prior to use, Test gas/Calibration gas, Laboratory use, Chemical reaction / Synthesis, Use as a fuel, Fuel gas for welding, cutting, heating, brazing and soldering applications

 What are the hazard statements for Acetylene (dissolved)?